Contents

 • Testicular torsion – ultrasound with Doppler flow imaging can confirm or rule out testicular torsion, which is a twisted spermatic cord cutting off blood flow.

-• Undescended testicles – ultrasound can locate testicles that have not descended into the scrotum.
+• Undescended testes– ultrasound can locate testicles that have not descended into the scrotum.

 • Inflammatory conditions like epididymitis and orchitis – ultrasound shows enlarged, hypoechoic, and hypervascular testicles.